- Symptoms & Signs

-Gonadal dysgenesis is the name of a condition in which the ovaries are prematurely depleted of follicles and oocytes (egg cells) leading to premature failure of the ovaries.
+Gonadal dysgenesis, a condition in which the ovaries are prematurely depleted of follicles and oocytes (egg cells), leads to premature failure of the ovaries.
 It is one of the most common cases of primary amenorrhea in young women.

 Another genetic cause is Turner syndrome, in which women are lacking all or part of one of the two X chromosomes normally present in the female.
 In Turner syndrome, the ovaries are replaced by scar tissue and estrogen production is minimal, resulting in amenorrhea.
 Estrogen-induced maturation of the external female genitalia and sex characteristics also fails to occur in Turner syndrome.

 Other conditions that may be causes of primary amenorrhea include androgen insensitivity (in which individuals have XY (male) chromosomes but do not develop the external characteristics of males due to a lack of response to testosterone and its effects), congenital adrenal hyperplasia, and polycystic ovary syndrome (PCOS).